-All information contained within the Authority's publication scheme is available from us free of charge where it can be downloaded from our website or where it can be sent to you electronically by email.
+All information within the Authority's publication scheme is available free of charge where it can be downloaded from our website or where it can be sent to you electronically by email.

 The Authority reserve the right to impose charges for providing information in paper copy or on computer disc.
-Charges will reflect the actual cost of reproduction and postage to the authority, as set out below.
+Charges will reflect the actual cost to the Authority of reproduction and postage as set out below.

-If charges have to be levied, you will be advised of the charge and how it has been calculated.
+If there is a charge you will be advised of this and how it has been calculated.